Home » Recipes » Main Dish Recipes » Beef » Machaca Burritos

 1. To start, cut the skirt steak into about 3″ pieces.
 Combine all the marinade ingredients in a large zip-top plastic bag.
 Close the bag and shake well to combine.

 2. Add the skirt steak and toss to make sure each piece is well coated with the marinade.
-Place the plastic bag with steak and marinate in the refrigerator for at least 8 hours, preferably overnight.
+Place the plastic bag with the steak and marinate in the refrigerator for at least 8 hours, preferably overnight.

 3. The next day, allow the meat to come to room temperature before cooking.
 Remove from the marinade and pat dry with paper towels.
 Discard the marinade.